Thorium-Sim/thorium/README.md

 That should be all you need.
 Navigate to http://localhost:4000 to see the site.
 Click the seed button to add some stub simulators and click the graphql button to test it out.

-Eventually, rethink will get started with the phoenix server, but not yet.
+Eventually, Rethink will get started with the Phoenix server, but not yet.